bahrus/trans-render/README.md

 The core library, transform.js, is a tiny, 'non-committal' library that simply allows us to map css matches to user-defined functions.

-Its first value-add proposition is it can reduce the amount of imperative *.selectQueryAll().forEach in your code.
+Its first value-add proposition is it can reduce the amount of imperative *.selectQueryAll().forEach's needed in your code.
 However, by itself, transform.js is not a complete solution, if you are looking for declarative syntax.
-That will come with the ability to extend transform.js
+That will come with the ability to extend transform.js, which will be discussed below.

 The CSS matching transform.js takes one of two forms: